History of the Aether Theory

 untenable picture of an expanding universe with its physically impossible

-singularity initial state and its questionable end state.
-They lose sight of
+singularity initial state and its questionable future end state.
+They lose

 There is also a major practical problem.
 Without